sasa1977/site_encrypt/README.md

 ## Force renewal

-To force renew a certificate, you can invoke `SiteEncrypt.Certifier.force_renew(YourEndpointModule)`.
+To force renew a certificate, you can invoke `SiteEncrypt.force_renew(YourEndpointModule)`.
 This will temporarily pause the periodic renewal (waiting for it to finish if it happens to be running), renew the certificate, and resume the periodic renewal.
 The new certificate will be backed up, and `handle_new_cert` will be invoked.

 ## License